roberthoward/manager-README/README.md

 * I love to brainstorm and often ask for feedback on ideas.
 I may forget to explain this, so always assume I’m brainstorming with you.
 I default to clarity when giving direction, not when brainstorming.
 This is especially important when I get crazy ideas.

+# My Interest
+Here are some things I love.
+If you ever want to shoot the breeze and don't know what to talk about, these are a few good bets :)

+* Family and raising a family.
+My wife, my 2 children (Robbie - age 16 and Jada age 14) along with our 2 furbabies (Rocky and Princess) are my joy and give me life every single day.
+I'm always happy to pick up new parenting tips as well as sharing tips.
+* Type 1 Diabetes.
+My family (my daughter Jada) was diagnosed with this life changing disease in 2015 after my daughter's 8th birthday.
+Since then, my family and I have been active members of the Junior Diabetes Research Foundation (JDRF) organization where I also serve on the community board.
+* Serial Entreprenuership.
+In my former life, I served as co-founder for several startups.
+My start up endevors include - DallasPeeps.com, PartyChaser.com, Nupes.com as well as a few other endevors I have under my belt.
+* Diversity and Inclusion.
+As you may be able to tell, I'm an American and member of the African American community.
+I can say that I have not been immune to discrimination in this space in my past, but one thing I can say for certain I've never experienced anything of the sorts during my time at TR.
+I serve as advisor to the local business resource group and implore anyone seeking insight into this community to feel comfortable reaching out to me.
+I'm always looking at opportunities to conversate and bridge the gap between diversity and inclusion and kicked off a teams channel within Digital called "The Water Cooler" to provide a safe space for people to share things happening in the news affecting different groups, as well as talk about topics that help to bridge the gap.
+In addition I spend my time on the community board for Blacks In Technology (BIT) DFW as well as Black Tutors of Social Media.
+* Technology.
+I'm always trying to stay ahead of the curve in technology and innovation.
+My weekends, when not spending time with family or friends, is spent learning on sites like udemy.com, coursera.com, educative.io to name a few.
+I've started to explore Machine Learning and AI (on the surface) and also helping my son in his current pursuit of getting in Computer Science once he lives high school.
+I aspire to build something that I can learn from so I'm challenging myself with building out an app that includes multiple distributed services.

 # Thank You
 Thank you for taking the time to review my README.
 This document is new and still a work in progress.
 I’d love your feedback